JoachimGuth/AIBuilder/README.md

-# AIBuilder
+# AIBuilder final Project
 Final project proposal for the AI course of the University of Helsinki

-# Your idea in a nutshell:
+# Idea in a nutshell:
-Name your project and prepare to describe it briefly.
+A bakery chain with a central bakery and many stores experiences sometimes oversupply, sometimes lack of baking goods inthe stores.
+The idea is to optimise the supply to avoid lack of goods and leftovers in the etores.

 # Background: